5,250 (Seats 1,761)

 There is a club bar at the ground itself called Radfords.
 This is open before and after the game and normally welcomes away fans, except for certain high profile fixtures.
 This small bar enjoys views across the ground and serves real ale from the Wye Valley Brewery.
 Scott Lyndon adds, 'We found that the Oxford Arms near to the ground on Widemarsh Street to be friendly.
 It has a beer garden and shows Sky Sports.'
 Also on Widemarsh Street going towards the City Centre is the Herdsman Pub, which also serves food.
 If you like your ales then on Eign Street around a five-minute walk from the visitors' turnstiles is the Beer In Hand.
 This modern small bar serves a number of beers directly from the cask.

 If arriving by train and walking to Edgar Street then you will pass a Wetherspoons outlet on Commercial Road, called the Kings Fee.
+Also nearby to the Wetherspoons are a number of other pubs and bars including the Merton, Yates, Hogarths and TJ's.
 Otherwise, the ground is only a five-minute walk away from the City Centre where there are plenty of pubs and eating establishments to be found.

 From The North